 Improvements and obsoletions

-- Improvements to published movies should meet the site's standards, even if the published movie doesn't (such as use of correct ROM, cheat codes, etc.).
+Improvements to published movies must meet the Movie Rules, even (and especially) if the published movie doesn't.

-- Cross-branch, and even cross-tier obsoletions can happen, if the movies really are considered similar enough by the audience and the judges, and the new one is better.
+Cross-branch, and even cross-class obsoletions can happen, if the movies really are considered similar enough by the audience and the judges, and the new one is better.
+An improvement may also obsolete multiple movies if it achieves the primary goals of multiple branches faster than their respective published movies.

 Game completion point

-Glitched runs need certain verification on whether the ending really occurs.
-It can be done by comparing how the game acts after it ended normally, with how it acts after it was glitch-ended.
-Missing some critical ending routines would mean it was not really completed.
+Runs that incorporate "game end glitch" techniques need certain verification on whether the ending really occurs.
+It can be done by comparing how the game acts after it ended normally with how it acts after it was glitch-ended.

 Editing the submissions